manuel-serrano/hiphop/examples/hhdroid/README.md

 adb install /tmp/build.hhdroid-1.0.0.android/hhdroid-1.0.0.apk
 ```

-Then open the application on device as usual.
+Then open the application on the device as usual.